braitsch/sub.socket.io/README.md

 sub2.mydomain.com
 ```

-Note these applications can obviously be anything you like but for the purposes of this example they are just three instances of the exact same chat application just running in three separate namespaces.
+Note these applications can obviously be anything you like but for the purposes of this example they are just three instances of the exact same chat application running in three separate namespaces.

 So to get these up and running, cd into each application and install its dependencies :